OUDSL/Timeline/index.md

 * **DO NOT** change any settings in row 1.
 * Each row from 2 on will be a new slide in your timeline.
 If you need more slides, simply select **ADD (blank) more rows at bottom**.
-  This is located on the bottom left of your timeline chart.
+  This is located on the bottom left of your timeline chart:

 ![image of add rows button](images/JS_timeline_002.PNG)